Wintersmith/pyutils/README.md

  - OVM.py - An interface to the Oracle VM Manager's API, currently shows VM's and their statuses, and jobs running on the Manager.
  - VMware.py -  An interface to ESXi's API, currently lists VM's, datastores, and shows alarms.
  - DistributedCron - A distributed cron, that utilises a DB to provide failover / load cron's.
  - archiveFS.py - Designed to clean up / store Concurrent Request files created on ERP systems.
+Creates compressed tar's of log / out files.

  Disclaimer: I've made these scripts available in case someone may find them useful ( I'd be interested to hear of any improvements ).
 I make no guarentees....